Haringey Sixth Form College

-Haringey Sixth Form College (previously Haringey Sixth Form Centre) is a mixed sex sixth form college located in the Tottenham area of the London Borough of Haringey, United Kingdom.
+Haringey Sixth Form College (previously Haringey Sixth Form Centre) is a mixed-sex sixth form college located in the Tottenham area of the London Borough of Haringey, United Kingdom.

 The college offers a range of vocational programmes of study including BTECs, and a small number of A-level courses, for students aged 16–19.

-As of 2020, the college has a 'Requires improvement' rating from the statutory inspectorate, Ofsted.
+As of 2023, the college has a 'Requires improvement' rating from the statutory inspectorate, Ofsted.
+However they have since noted, as of 2024, that the college has made reasonable progress in all areas.